ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

     return df
 ```

 Let's analyze this code.
-Here we iterate over each message in the messages list and append it to a new list called incoming_messages.
+Here we iterate over each message in the messages list and append it to a new list called `incoming_messages`.
 This is essentially collecting all the incoming messages from Kafka into a single list.

 ```python
 # define container for incoming messages